chrisdoyle/gradle-fury/README.md

 ./gradlew site
 ```

-The output goes to `rootDir/build/site/`
+The output goes to `rootDir/build/site/` and can be overridden with `ext.buildWebsiteDir = rootDir.absolutePath + "/docs/"`

 In the future, we may add some extra tasks for zipping up the site, deploying to an ftp or something else.